GaloDurante/BaSP-M2023/README.md

 - Start the code on the styles file
 - Design all the sections and elements
 - Finish the landing page
 - Fill the README with the information
 - Push to github

+## Week 04
+On this week I made the responsive design for the page using flexbox and media queries.

+Summary:
+- Create the folder "Week-04"
+- Create separate css files and link it to the index to start the design
+- Design all the sections and elements using responsive design
+- Finish the landing page
+- Create a repository to use Github pages
+- Fill the README with the information
+- Push to github